 In recent years, the elastic proton-DM interaction strength has been constrained severely by various direct detection experiments, as well as by cosmological bounds.
-In this paper, inspired by Ref.~\cite{Cyburt:2002uw}, we will investigate if the bounds derived for $\sigma^{\rm inel}_{\rm p \chi}$ can impose additional limits on the elastic $p\chi$ cross section ($\sigma^{\rm el}_{\rm p \chi}$).
-We will explore such a possibility considering distinct approaches to relate these quantities and the constraints will be recast on the elastic cross section on nucleon to highlight further complementary with cosmological, collider and direct detection searches.
+In this paper, inspired by Ref.~\cite{Cyburt:2002uw}, we will investigate if the bounds derived for $\sigma^{\rm inel}_{\rm p \chi}$ can impose additional limits on the elastic $p\chi$ cross-section ($\sigma^{\rm el}_{\rm p \chi}$).
+We will explore such a possibility considering distinct approaches to relate these quantities and the constraints will be recast on the elastic cross-section on nucleon to highlight further complementary with cosmological, collider and direct detection searches.

 The paper is organized as follows.
-Section~\ref{sec:crdm} describes the expected gamma-ray signals from inelastic scattering of high-energy cosmic rays off dark matter particles populating the MW halo together with gamma-ray backgrounds.
+Section~\ref{sec:crdm} describes the expected gamma-ray signals from inelastic scattering of high-energy cosmic rays off dark matter particles populating the MW halo, together with gamma-ray backgrounds.
 In section~\ref{sec:observatories} we present current and future VHE gamma-ray observatories and their capabilities used to compute sub-GeV DM sensitivity.
-Section~\ref{sec:stats} outlines the statistical analysis framework used to compute the sensitivity to proton-DM cross section.
-Results and discussion are presented in Section~\ref{sec:results} in light of current constraints on the elastic cross section between dark matter and proton in the sub-GeV DM mass range.
+Section~\ref{sec:stats} outlines the statistical analysis framework used to compute the sensitivity to proton-DM cross-section.
+Results and discussion are presented in Section~\ref{sec:results} in light of current constraints on the elastic cross-section between dark matter and proton in the sub-GeV DM mass range.
 Finally, in Section~\ref{sec:sum} we summarize our main results and conclusions.